grocy/grocy-docker/README.md

 docker-compose up
 ```

-The grocy application should now be accessible on your host:
+The grocy application should now be accessible locally to the server:

  - [http://localhost](http://localhost)
  - [https://localhost](https://localhost)